RhymeForge ยท Word page

 Perfect rhymes

-The line ends on laird; the next one starts on aired.
+The line ends on laird; the next one starts on paired.

 Family rhymes